 Sometimes, that happens to be the owner.

-minimize avoidable billing to the firm, and improve service level and response time
+billing, and improve service level & response time to

 clerical or repetitive in nature, or at rudimentary technical level.